 8 Tips for Effective Project Meetings

 The better prepared you are for a meeting the better the results will be, so set aside some time in advance of the meeting to plan and prepare.
 Decide on a main objective.
 What do you want to accomplish?
-Determine who will be active participants and make sure they are aware of what is expected of them and have enough time to prepare.
-Make good use of the tools that you use to ensure that you have all of the information that you need.
-Use your project portfolio management software to gather all of the data and create the reports that you will need to discuss in the meeting.
+Determine who will be active participants and make sure they are aware of what is expected of them and have enough time to prepare themselves.
+Use your project portfolio management software to gather any relevant data and create reports that you will need to discuss in the meeting.

 3. Include the Right People in the Meeting

 Being prepared and familiar with your agenda will help you create a time schedule for the meeting.
-Try to be realistic when setting the time schedule.
-You want to have enough time to go through the agenda, but you don’t want the meeting to go over time, which could interrupt business and cause a loss of attention.
-It is extremely important to start the meeting on time so that you have enough time to discuss all of the important topics.
-Keeping to your time schedule will result in your participants having a more active role in the meeting instead of watching the clock.
-Plus, starting and ending the meeting on time sets a good example for your employees, and shows that you value them and their time.
+It is extremely important to start the meeting on time and stick to your time schedule so that you have enough time to discuss all the agenda topics without running over.
+Remember to be respectful of other people’s time.
+Going over could interrupt other meetings or business for people and starting late makes them feel like they’re wasting time.
+Additionally, starting and ending the meeting on time sets a good example for your employees, and shows that you value them and their time.

 You cannot have an effective meeting without effective communication.
-In a study from the Harvard Business Review, they found that communication “is the most important predictor of a team’s success…as significant as all the other factors—individual intelligence, personality, skill and the substance of the discussions—combined.” (source: Harvard Business Review) If you are leading the meeting, then you want to be sure that everyone clearly understands the main topics and the decisions being made in the meeting.
-You must think about your audience.
-For instance, you may speak in more technical terms to a project manager, whereas you may speak more strategically to an executive of the company.
+In a study from the Harvard Business Review, they found that communication “is the most important predictor of a team’s success…as significant as all the other factors—individual intelligence, personality, skill and the substance of the discussions—combined.” (source: Harvard Business Review) If you are leading the meeting, then it’s your job to make sure everyone clearly understands what’s being discussed and the decisions that get made.
+This may mean speaking in more technical terms to a project manager while speaking more strategically to an executive of the company.
 Good communication also means truly listening to others during the meeting.
-Make sure you are not focusing on the next point or the next topic that you want to discuss, but actually listen to what others have to say on the topic at hand.
+Make sure you are not focusing on the next point or the next topic that you want to discuss, but actually listening to what others have to say on the topic at hand.

 7. Set Goals and Action Items